tianyu0207/IGD/README.md

 # IGD
-Code for 'Unsupervised Anomaly Detection with Multi-scale Interpolated Gaussian Descriptors'
+Code for 'Deep One-Class Classification via Interpolated Gaussian Descriptor'

+Accepted at AAAI 2022.

 Code will be released later.